 3. Commitment – are they committed to their job, the company and their team?
 If you see a lack of commitment it could be a red flag, or you could find your brand lacks clarity of purpose and mission.
 If someone in your team is slacking off, being lazy, missing days at work and generally showing a lack of commitment to their role and responsibilities, it will pull the whole team down.
 On the other hand, if someone demonstrates a dedication to the company’s vision, an attention to detail, and a determination to do their best, you know you have a loyal and faithful team member.

 4. Innovation – you really want team members who are ready to embrace change and feel confident enough to bring you new ideas.
 Someone with a fixed mindset finds change difficult and will avoid it wherever possible.
-If you find someone with a growth mindset, you’ll have someone who is dedicated to their self-development, who rise to challenges with enthusiasm, and who believe they can change their results by changing their outlook and actions.
+If you find someone with a growth mindset, you’ll have someone who is dedicated to their self-development, who will rise to challenges with enthusiasm, and who believes they can change their results by changing their outlook and actions.
 It’s important that you have a no-blame culture, so that your team members aren’t afraid to try new things and fail, but instead are encouraged to try new approaches – this is so important for your long-term company growth.

 5. Helpfulness – this is a trait which starts at the top, with you, and works its way down through your team.
 Whether it’s offering to make someone a coffee, run to the post office, or just help with a laborious task, if you do it, you’re showing the rest of the team that collaboration is important and valued in your company.
 Helpfulness breeds better teamwork and eliminates unkindness and hierarchy in your agency.
 Ultimately your team will be stronger for you lending a hand when it really matters.